View regular version View for small screens (PDA) View print version

 The warrior speaks...

-Just goes to show again, nothing like not being with someone to show you how much more you were when they were with you.
+Just goes to show again, nothing like not being with someone to show you how much more you are when they are with you.

 Please, let this be the right thing!